 Okutama, Tokyo’s lush mountainous area in the west, makes for the perfect escape to recharge from the city’s hustle and bustle.
 Besides hiking adventures and water sports, you can also explore the area’s abundant nature by bicycle.
 For the latter, seek out the cycling tours of local bicycle rental shop Trekkling, conveniently located at Okutama Station.

 All tours are conducted in English and last between three and four hours each.
-There are six tours to choose from: a weekly changing course, an excursion around Lake Okutama, a wasabi farm tour, an Ome culture tour complete with an indigo-dyeing experience, a nature tour to four different canyons, and a visit to the local Ozawa sake brewery.
+There are six tours to choose from: a weekly changing course, an excursion around Lake Okutama, a wasabi farm tour (this tour is currently suspended), an Ome culture tour complete with an indigo-dyeing experience, a nature tour to four different canyons, and a visit to the local Ozawa sake brewery.

 As the last tour comes with a sake tasting session, you won’t be able to continue cycling after that.
 So just drop off your bike at the brewery and hop onto the train back to Tokyo at the nearby Sawai Station.
 This convenient return policy also applies to the other tours: depending on your location, you can drop off your bike at Ome or Kabe station as well.